kiwanami/emacs-deferred/README.markdown

   * Invalidate the given deferred object.
   * Because this function modifies the deferred object, it can not be used in future.

+* deferred:watch (d callback)
+  * Arguments
+    * d: deferred object
+    * callback: a function with zero or one argument
+  * Return
+    * a deferred object
+  * Create a deferred object with watch task and connect it to the given deferred object.
+  * The watch task CALLBACK can not affect deferred chains with return values.
+  * This function is used in following purposes, simulation of try-finally block in asynchronous tasks, monitoring of progress of deferred tasks.

 * deferred:wait (msec)
   * Arguments
     * msec: a number (millisecond)